A-Town Blues

 A-Town Blues is the fourth studio album by the American country musician Wayne Hancock, released in 2001.

 Production

 The album was recorded at Cedar Creek Studios, in Austin, Texas, and was produced by Lloyd Maines.
-It was Hancock's intention to make a simpler, less-produced album.
+Hancock intended to make a simpler, less-produced album.
 The band only minimally rehearsed the songs, and laid down the tracks in 20 hours; the results were mixed in two days.
 A-Town Blues was made with Hancock's road band.
 Many of the songs are about travel, highway pilgrimages, and the road.

 Critical reception

 The Austin Chronicle wrote that the album "swings like crazy, there's some top-notch playing, and Hancock certainly knows his way around a country-blues song."
 The Los Angeles Times thought that "the music is vibrant, as shimmering steel and chattering electric guitars dance over swinging bass lines."
 The Columbus Dispatch wrote that "Hancock's tunes bring home the bacon with the stylistic accuracy of the old honky-tonk masters."